ChesnoiuCatalin/Home-Lab-VM/README.md

-# Advantages of using a Home Lab locali are :
+# The advantages of using a local Home Lab are :

 1. Cost-Effective: One of the main benefits of using a local VM home lab for ethical hacking is its cost-effectiveness.
 It is much cheaper to set up and maintain a home lab than to purchase and maintain expensive hardware and software.